 Art History trains you to deal and manage oodles of images in little time.

 There is no such thing as an Image Gym, but Art History is close to it.
-We need to process tons of images everyday and nobody trains us to do that successfully.
+We need to process tons of images every day and nobody trains us to do that successfully.
 Well, Art History does.
 It is the best personal trainer we could hire and for a very affordable price.
-Art History gives us the necessary tools to process, classify, organize and understand the world of images around us.
+Art History gives us the tools to process, classify, organize and understand the world of images around us.
 When everything is becoming more and more visual, Art History gives us superpowers around it.

 Art History teaches you to cope with uncertainty, despair and sorrow.

-If you are one of those people who want to stop the world and scream, then welcome to the club!
+If you are one of those people who wants to stop the world and scream, then welcome to the club!
 We all are.
-Not all of us do it though and that it due to our love of Art History.
+Not all of us do it though and that it is due to our love of Art History.
 It shows how to cope with the most difficult situations by presenting our own souls in front of us.
 Since every artwork is a reality in itself, every time we look at a painting we are looking at a vision of the most inner monsters of every human being.
 Looking at them in a sculpture or a painting (as Munch’s The Scream), helps us understand the difficulties of our lives.
 To overcome what you understand is easier than trying to overcome what you do not.

 Art History allows you to connect with feelings you never knew you could have.